rroels/ulanzi_tc001_hardware/README.md

 <img src="images/ulanzi.jpg" width="600" />

 When I tried to write custom firmware for this device, I found that the hardware documentation was lacking.
 Small details are scattered across repositories and forum threads, but I could not find a complete overview.
 I also figured out some details not described anywhere else.
-This repository describes the hardware in detail, allowing you to make full use of all the hardware components on your custom firmware.
+This repository describes the hardware in detail, allowing you to make full use of all the hardware components in your custom firmware.
 Some code examples are also provided for Arduino-ESP32.

 The device can be purchased from the official website, but can also be found on Amazon and other retailers: